ekinefe/CW_Trainer/README.md

    - `settings.json`
    - `V-1.8.exe` (the main executable)

-   > ⚠️ If you don't see the `settings.json` file at first, it will be created automatically after you run the `.exe` file for the first time.
+   > ⚠️ If you don't see the `settings.json` file initially, it will be created automatically after you run the `.exe` file for the first time.

 5. **Run the `.exe` file** by double-clicking it.